7. Strings

 7.4.
 Traversal

 A common thing to do with a string is start at the beginning, select each character in turn, do something to it, and continue until the end.
 This pattern of processing is called a traversal.
-A natural way to encode a traversal is with a while statement:
+A natural way to encode a traversal is with a for statement:

 char letter = fruit[index]